marmstr93ng/OhChristmasTree/README.md

 * Red and white cord intertwined for hanging (to be included even when intended for stand mode)
 * Stand embedded into the tree base (PCB)

+Use Uno to similate ATTiny - prototype Charlieplexing (How many LEDs?) - prototype fading

 1. Understand stand mechanics
 2. Eyelet size and string length
 3. Create working prototype with printed model copy (colour) with stand and hanging mechanics included